 Which upscaling technology should you use?

-This is the most consequential decision in the entire settings menu.
-Benchmarks run on an RTX 4070 Ti with an AMD Ryzen 7 9800X3D at 2K resolution produce clear winners and one technology you should avoid entirely.
+This is the single most important choice in the menu.
+Testing on an RTX 4070 Ti with an AMD Ryzen 7 9800X3D at 2K resolution reveals clear winners and one option to avoid completely.

 Nvidia DLSS (for Nvidia GPU owners)

-DLSS DLAA at native resolution delivers 50 FPS with the cleanest image of any native-resolution option, handling fine vehicle geometry and fences without the temporal blur that TAA introduces.
-For a performance boost, DLSS Quality jumps to 70 FPS (+37% over TAA) while remaining visually near-identical to native.
-DLSS Balanced and Performance modes offer diminishing returns on image quality for the same frame rate gains you could get by lowering a different setting instead.
+DLSS DLAA at native resolution delivers 50 FPS with the sharpest image of any native option, handling fine vehicle geometry and chain-link fences without the temporal smearing TAA introduces.
+For a frame rate boost, DLSS Quality jumps to 70 FPS (37% over TAA) while remaining visually near-identical to native.
+DLSS Balanced and Performance modes show diminishing returns on clarity for frame gains you could achieve by lowering other settings instead.

 Nvidia's 50-series GPUs also support 4x Multi Frame Generation, which the game explicitly accommodates